 Access to IPP is restricted to users with a valid logon ID and password or SSO authentication.
-Internal and external users must complete, sign, and submit an approved Administrative Resource Center Online Applications Access Request form.
+Internal and external users must complete, sign, and submit an approved Administrative Resource Center System Access Form for End User Applications.
 Customer agency users must submit a Certificate of Completion for the On-line Invoice Approver Training located on their ARC customer webpage, unless they are on the list of attendees that completed the training given during their customer conversion to IPP.
 The end user's signature indicates they are familiar with the Privacy Act information, security requirements, and will comply with computer security requirements established by Fiscal Service and ARC.
 The form defines the user's access specifications, which allow the user to perform his/her duties in IPP.
-The user receive an e-mail with a user id and one containing a temporary password from the Treasury UPS User Administration.
+The user receives one e-mail with a user ID and another one containing a temporary password from the Treasury UPS User Administration.
 Annually, FRB St. Louis sends a list of all IPP users in the Fiscal Service Admin Disburser Account for recertification.
-ARC reaches out to the customer agency IPP contact and returns the results to FRB St. Louis.
+ARC reaches out to the customer agency IPP contact to confirm the ongoing appropriateness of the customer agency's IPP users and returns the results to FRB St. Louis.
 In order to remove a user's IPP access, customer agencies submit a request for account termination.
 At that time, the IPP user's access is disabled in the system.